AVT 217 - Legal Environment of Aviation

 3 Lecture Hours

-This course is a study of the laws affecting the aviation industry, including administrative agencies, liability, negligence, aircraft accident reporting and airline and other commercial operations.
+Students study the laws affecting the aviation industry, including administrative agencies, liability, negligence, aircraft accident reporting and airline and other commercial operations.
 Non-commercial operations are also reviewed.

 Upon successful completion of the course, the student will:

-- Discuss the American legal system and the Federal aviation system.
+- Discuss the American legal system as applied to the federal aviation system.

-- Analyze and write a research paper detailing aircraft ownership in the United States.
+- Analyze aircraft ownership in the United States.

-- Articulate in writing and through oral examination an overview of the aviation insurance industry and its impact on aircraft ownership and flight training.
+- Articulate an overview of the aviation insurance industry and its impact on aircraft ownership and flight training.

-- Demonstrate an understanding of FAA enforcement procedures of FA's as they pertain to Aircraft operations.
+- Demonstrate an understanding of FAA enforcement procedures of Federal Aviation Regulations (FAR) as they pertain to aircraft operations.

-- Analyze and write a research paper detailing the principles of negligence liability, product liability, and negligence law.
+- Analyze the principles of negligence liability, product liability and negligence law.

-- Demonstrate knowledge of the FAA's medical certificate issuance and appeals process.
+- Demonstrate knowledge of the FAA medical certificate issuance and the appeals process.

 - The American legal system

-- Homebuilt aircraft EAA Pittsburgh Chapter field trip
+- Homebuilt aircraft Experimental Aircraft Association (EAA) Pittsburgh Chapter

 - Particular applications of negligence law

 - Product liability